 Clay and firing costs are included in the fees for introductory classes and all children’s classes.

 For all other classes students need to purchase their own clay and pay for firing (unless otherwise stipulated).
 Clay can be purchased at your class.
-CPS members receive discounts on firing fees and clay purchases.
+Canberra Potters members receive discounts on firing fees and clay purchases.

 We stock a range of tools that can be purchased, including basic kits.
 Other tools can be purchased from retailers such as Walker Ceramics in Fyshwick.
 While tools are available for use by students in introductory courses, students who continue into other classes are encouraged, and expected, to have their own tools.
 These don’t always need to be purchased – useful tools can often be found in the kitchen or garage.